 Then bring it all together:

 And when you see those gifs, you might already know what that means: there are printable build plans, too!
-Click below to download them.
+Select the button below to grab the PDF from my woodworking library which includes the cut list and my recommendations for materials.
 Woodworking plans are available for FREE to all of my email subscribers (and same goes for my cross stitch patterns).
-So it’s really simple: if you already subscribe, you can just enter your name & email address for access on the library page (it should pass you right through; I just tested it again today to make sure it works).
-If not, you can sign up and have access to these plans and all the other free plans I publish.
+And once you have access, you can get all the other free plans I’ve published, too!

-How to build this outdoor bench seat / garden bench from scrap wood:
+How to build this wooden bench seat / garden bench from scrap wood:

 Here’s how to build it: